-The Loch Lomond and Trossachs National Park is home to iconic long-distance walk such as the West Highland Way and the Rob Roy Trail.
-If you are looking for something a little shorter, try these five easy walks in Loch Lomond:
+The Loch Lomond and Trossachs National Park is home to iconic long-distance walks such as the West Highland Way and the Rob Roy Trail.
+If you are looking for something a little shorter, try these five easy Loch Lomond walks:

-We spent a misty afternoon enjoying an easy family walk through the charming Balloch Castle and Country Park, located just north of Bolloch on the east shore of the River Levin.
+After checking into our Balloch apartment rental, we were eager to find an easy walk near Balloch.
+We spent a misty afternoon enjoying a lovely family walk through the charming Balloch Castle and Country Park, located just north of Bolloch on the east shore of the River Levin.

-The trail soon enters a forest with majestic, ancient trees looming overhead.
+The Balloch walking trail soon enters a forest with majestic, ancient trees looming overhead.
 Our kids had fun racing ahead and hiding behind the massive tree trunks.

 The trees clear a bit when you reach the shores of Lake Lomond, allowing views of the hills surrounding the lake.
 It was a dreary day when we visited, so we didn’t get clear views, but the hills had a multi-layered, shadowy effect which was pretty cool.

-We walked a different path through a forest on the way back to town.
+We walked a different path through a forest on our walk back to Balloch.
 There are many interesting ornamental and imported plants and trees along this stretch, also thanks to John Buchanan.

-We spent approximately 2 hours having a very enjoyable, leisurely walk through the Balloch Castle and Country Park, walking a total of 2.2 miles / 3.6km.
+We spent approximately 2 hours having a very enjoyable, leisurely walk through the Loch Lomond Balloch Castle and Country Park, walking a total of 2.2 miles / 3.6km.

 Starting at the Balmaha Visitor Centre, we walked westward towards the lakeshore.
 We entered a small, but charming park called Tom Wier’s Rest, complete with a statue of beloved Scottish broadcaster Tom Wier.

-The Devil’s Pulpit is a short easy hike off the tourist trail.
-It was recommended to us by a friendly Scot just as we were finishing up The Whangie hike down the road.
-The Devil’s Pulpit is a deep canyon where the shallow water runs red.
+The Devil’s Pulpit is in a deep canyon where the shallow water runs red.
 There is a rock in the canyon which apparently looks like a pulpit, so combined with the red water, it naturally became the Devil’s Pulpit.
 It’s a very short walk to a set of stairs which take you down to the canyon floor below.

 At the bottom of the canyon, you can simply stand on the red rocks and admire the beauty of the canyon and its moss-covered red rock walls or you can kick off your shoes and join the others wading in the shallow water up-and-down the canyon.
 There are also many large fallen trees for people to sit or kids to balance on.

-The stairs can get very congested, so an alternative is to continue walking past the stairs a for a few minutes.
+The stairs at the Devil’s Pulpit walk can get very congested, so an alternative is to continue walking past the stairs a for a few minutes.
 The trail will descend to the bottom of the canyon, but it isn’t quite as showy here, but at least you will get a good taste of the canyon’s red water without the wait.

-There is a tiny Devil’s Pulpit carpark, but chances are you will need to park somewhere along the side of the road at this busy local’s favorite.
-You need to walk south on Highway A809 to get to the Devil’s Pulpit trailhead.
+There is a tiny Devil’s Pulpit carpark, so arrive outside of peak hours to get a spot.
+You need to walk south on Highway A809 from the carpark to get to the Devil’s Pulpit trailhead.

 Inchmahome Priory is the ruins of a monastery on the largest island in the Lake of Menteith.
 The priory was built in 1283 and considering much of the structure is over 700 years old, it’s in really good shape, giving you a great feel for what the buildings and church must have looked like.